 "King Charles III" was an amusing, provocative and thoughtful "what-if?" at American Conservatory Theatre.
-As in, "What if Queen Elizabet II" suddently croaked and Prince Charles became king?
+As in, "What if Queen Elizabet II" suddenly croaked and Prince Charles became king?
 Tony Lacy-Thompson, a Brit himself, reviewed.

 "A Christmas Carol" at A.C.T., December 5-28, 2014, is one of the best productions ever of this timeless story by Charles Dickens, about the distance between the have yachts and the have nots.
-Tony Lacy-Thompson reviews.
+Tony Lacy-Thompson reviewed.

 "Old Hats" was hilarious bedlam at American Conservatory Theater's Geary Theater.
 Bill Irwin and David Shiner brought in great physical comedy by the truckload.
 September 10 through October 12, 2014.
 Kevin Kelly reviewed.